 The Principal Registrar may reject an application.
 For example, if the application is made by a person who is not authorised to make the application or if the application is made after a time limit has expired.
 The person who made the application will be contacted by the registry who will explain the reasons why the application was rejected.
 No fee is charged if this happens.

 You can apply to QCAT to have the decision to reject your application reviewed.
 No fee is charged to review the decision rejecting your application.
 The tribunal can decide to accept the application, accept it on certain conditions or confirm that the application should be rejected.
 Once the tribunal has made the decision about whether to accept or reject the application there is no further right of appeal of that decision.

 Can I withdraw my application?

-To withdraw an application or referral complete and lodge a Form 58 - Notice of withdrawal of application or referral.
+To withdraw an application or referral complete you can lodge a notice of withdrawal of application or referral online.

 Can I settle with the other party outside of the QCAT proceedings?